All applicants will be reviewed for acceptance to the School of Nursing and Allied Health. The main criteria for acceptance include:

 The Admissions Committee does not deny an applicant because of an occasional “W” on their transcript.
 A concern would be if an applicant has a pattern of excessive withdraws and/or course repeats.

-No more than 20 required SH of coursework outstanding to complete after fall semester preceding entry into nursing program (Applying for FA14 must have no more than 20 SH outstanding at the end of FA13).
+No more than 20 required semester hours of coursework outstanding to complete after fall semester preceding entry into nursing program (Applying for Fall 2016 must have no more than 20 semester hours outstanding at the end of Fall 2015).
 Twelve hours in Spring and eight hours in Summer are possible.
 These outstanding hours must be completed between December and August with a provisional admit.
-(Applying for FA14 students must complete all coursework between December 2013 and August 2014).
+(Applying for Fall 2016 students must complete all coursework between December 2015 and August 2016).

-If a student fails a pre-requisite course and plans to re-take it but will not complete the course until the end of spring semester and the student states on the SON application, they are planning to repeat the course; the student will not get admitted to the SON while currently receiving a failing grade in a pre-requisite course.
+If a student fails a pre-requisite course and plans to re-take it but will not complete the course until the end of spring semester, and the student states on the School of Nursing application that they are planning to repeat the course; the student will not get admitted to the School of Nursing while currently receiving a failing grade in a pre-requisite course.

 School of Nursing Pre-Entrance Exam

 Students must take the Test of Essential Academic Skills (TEAS).
-You can find more information at www.atitesting.com
+You can find more information at atitesting.com.

 The School of Nursing offers two dates in January to take the TEAS exam.
-The 2014 dates have not been set.
-Please register two weeks prior to the exam date at www.atitesting.com.
+The 2016 dates have not been set.
+Please register two weeks prior to the exam date at atitesting.com.
 Students with additional questions may call AU's School of Nursing at 630-844-5130.

 Students must take version V of the TEAS exam (TEAS-V exam).
 A new TEAS V score is required for each application for admission to the School of Nursing.